yao-creative/yiyaotan-site/content/work/_index.md

 0. If I were to generalize: the role of the entrepreneur would be to make the world a bigger place for people.
 But admittedly this isn't measurable, but perhaps measuring revealed preferences is an easier way.
 Most other goals and values are valid but are approximating metrics with incomplete mutual information with point or sometimes multi-step abstracted but relevant.

 1. Small world's is nature's way of self organization, information efficiency with energy constraints through heterogeneous and dynamic systems.
 Balances the growth of the collective as knowledge/ information compounds, with locality bias for innovation.
-Gossip Protocols, Pandemic Spread, Supply Chain Resilience, Sparse Transformers.
+Gossip Protocols, Pandemic Spread, Economic Transactions, Brain Pathways,Supply Chains, Sparse Transformers.

 2. Software is an abstraction of point 1 as its the fastest mode of information transfer.
 Even LLMs in their information compression which is what makes them so attractive.